enzo-project/enzo-e/design.rst

 Design
 ======

-The software design of Enzo-P / ``Cello`` is based on object-oriented programming (OOP), a proven software design and implementation paradigm that helps reduce software complexity and improves code maintainability.
+The software design of Enzo-E / ``Cello`` is based on object-oriented programming (OOP), a proven software design and implementation paradigm that helps reduce software complexity and improves code maintainability.